School of Education

 Students can choose the learning environment best suited to their situation.
 Classes are offered in both the traditional seated format and online.

+BW's Master of Arts in Education online programs are ranked among the best in the country by U.S. News and World Report.
 Online programs feature the same relevant curriculum, supportive faculty and peer-to-peer discussions and collaborations as seated classes.

 School Partnership Program